 The Religion and Philosophy Major is a traditional liberal arts study of the field.
-It is especially suited for those with a general interest in religion and philosophy or those who wish to prepare
+It is especially suited for those with a general interest in religion and philosophy or those who wish to prepare for graduate study of religion.

-IN ADDITION TO COMPLETING THE CORE CURRICULUM REQUIREMENTS, STUDENTS PURSUING A MAJOR IN RELIGION MUST COMPLETE THE FOLLOWING MAJOR PROGRAM REQUIREMENTS:
+IN ADDITION TO COMPLETING THE ETHOS CURRICULUM REQUIREMENTS, STUDENTS PURSUING A

+MAJOR IN RELIGION MUST COMPLETE THE FOLLOWING MAJOR PROGRAM REQUIREMENTS: